skibinska/HealthForge-Coding-Quiz/README.md

 The patient list have the following features:

 - Display a list of patients with header columns
-- Clicking on a patient detail button display that patient's details
+- Clicking on a patient details button display that patient's details
 - Filtering by first name, last name and zip code

 ## How?